John Serry Sr.: The 1950s: Broadway and television

 By 1953, he had also arranged music which was edited by Lawrence Welk and utilized in a course of study for the piano accordion by the U. S. School of Music, which was described years later as the oldest home study music school chartered by the Board of Regents in New York State with a total worldwide enrollment of over one million students.
 The school also utilized his photograph to encourage enrollment in its course of study for the piano accordion.
 In the same year, he appeared as a featured soloist at an accordion concert hosted at the Rajah Theatre in Reading, Pennsylvania.
 He also completed arrangements of popular songs for Seeburg's jukeboxes featuring three accordions, violins, vibes, guitar, bass, percussion and piano.
 Included among them were: I Get a Kick Out of You, Mimi, The One I Love, Swingin' Down the Lane, and Tico-Tico.

 In 1956 Serry composed, arranged and performed several compositions for Dot Records (#DLP3024) with Al Caiola and Bernie Leighton on his album Squeeze Play during Billy Vaughn's tenure as music director at Dot Records.
 The production received a critical review as a new popular album in The Billboard in 1956 and was cited for establishing a beautiful soothing mood.
 The album was also critically reviewed in Cash Box magazine later that year.
 It features his original composition Garden In Monaco which is adapted from the theme of an ancient Italian serenade.
 Serry was applauded for establishing a wide variety of musical moods with grace, while simultaneously emphasizing a relaxed performance style.
 In 1958 several songs from the album were released once again in France by Versailles records (# 90 M 178) as Chicago Musette – John Serry et son Accordéon.
 Dot Records also released several songs from the album in Japan as part of a compilation recording including the John Serry Orchestra and the Billy Vaughn Orchestra (Ballroom in Dreamland, Dot #5006).

+During this time Serry also collaborated with Michael Danzi in an Off-broadway revival of A Month In The Country at the Phoenix Theatre (1956).
 These activities led to Serry's nomination to the "Who Is Who In Music International" in 1958.

-His advanced grade composition for accordion, American Rhapsody was completed and published during 1955.
+His advanced grade composition for accordion, American Rhapsody was completed and published during 1955. and his original compositions Garden in Monoaco (1955), Petite Tango (1955), Rockin the Anvil (1956) and Tango of Love (1955) were published within the BMI catalogue.